v-exec/Qurotema/README.md

 ## TO DO

+- Redo audio (film showcase and send to composer)
 - Recreate collisions
-- Redo audio (film showcase and send to composer)
-- Fix vertical movement issues
-	- Possible clipping through ground when moving at high speed uphill and jumping
+- Fix possible clipping through ground when moving at high speed uphill and jumping
-	- Undesireable sliding when falling from large height (seems to stop when not moving, why?)

 - Improve story
 - Make gate appear more smoothly
 - Make end "effects" smoother